vuestorefront/vue-storefront/packages/core/docs/shopify/use-search.md

 # useSearch composable

-`useSearch` composition API function is responsible, as its name suggests, for interactions with searching from your eCommerce.
+`useSearch` composition API function allows searching for products.
 This function returns the following values:

 - `search` - the main querying function that is used to search products from the eCommerce platform and populate the `products` object with the result.
 Every time you invoke this function API request is made.
 This method accepts a single `params` object
     - The `params` has the following options: